Abdennacer-Badaoui/Connected-objects-detection/README.md

-any question? do not hesitate to reach us : louis.fouche@student-cs.fr remy.taha@student-cs.fr
+Any question? do not hesitate to reach us : badaoui.abdenancer@student-cs.fr louis.fouche@student-cs.fr remy.taha@student-cs.fr